david-diep/movify/README.md

 -User can edit and view their own and view other users' profiles (including uploading their own profile image).
 -User can sign in, create an account, and log out.
 -User can sort and filter movies by different genres & categories.

+## Development
+### System Requirements
+Node
+NPM
+PostgreSQL

+### Getting Started
+Clone the repository.

+Install all dependencies with "npm install".

+Start PostgreSQL server with "sudo service postgresql start".

+Create the database "createdb cinemago".

+Copy and rename .env.example to .env and update with your PostgreSQL credentials

+Import the database "npm run db:import"

+Start the project with "npm run dev"

+ A local copy should then be accessible at localhost:3000 or the localhost:DEV_SERVER_PORT specified in the .env folder.